 Sensor comparison: Panasonic LX100 vs Sony RX1R II

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Panasonic LX100 features a Four Thirds sensor and the Sony RX1R II a full frame sensor.
 The sensor area in the RX1R II is 280 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.0.
 The sensor in the LX100 has a native 4:3 aspect ratio, while the one in the RX1R II offers a 3:2 aspect.
 The LX100 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

 With 42.2MP, the RX1R II offers a higher resolution than the LX100 (12.7MP), but the RX1R II nevertheless has larger individual pixels (pixel pitch of 4.50μm versus 4.21μm for the LX100) due to its larger sensor.
 Moreover, the RX1R II is a somewhat more recent model (by 1 year) than the LX100, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the RX1R II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.